 Hannah became involved in animal advocacy at the age of 10 volunteering at local rescues.
 As the years continued, her passion for rescue and love of helping dogs only grew stronger.
 She continued to volunteer and support rescues while living in New York, where she began her training education.

 Now residing in Los Angeles with her wife, Jane, and their four Wags and Walks rescues, Finn, Grey, Malcolm, and Marilyn, Hannah serves as Head Trainer of Pack Potential.

 Hannah continues to hone her training and rehabilitation skillset utilizing science based practices to create deeper connections between handler and dog.

 Jane is Head of Operations and Animal Care from New York City.

 Having grown up with an AKC Breeder dog, Jane had very little knowledge or exposure to rescue until meeting Hannah in 2016.

 Through hands-on volunteering and immersive exposure to animal rescue over the last 4 years, Jane has seen firsthand the misinformation and misconceptions about rescue animals, fostering, and adoption.

 Pairing a passionate for dogs with entrepreneurship, Jane works to build the Pack Potential business and pursue every opportunity to strengthen the bond between owner and dog.

 Finnley was our second Wags & Walks foster fail adopted in August 2018!

-As a member of our pack who is more interested in the laid back life rather than working as an assistant, we embrace Finn as he is and support him being the best canine companion and pet he can be.
+Finn is a key member of our pack and is fantastic at helping us teach our foster puppies.
+We embrace Finn as he is and support him in being the best canine companion and pet he can be.